 3: Blueberry Paleo pancakes

-These easy coconut flour pancakes are prefect for those who want a dairy-free breakfast.
+These easy coconut flour pancakes are perfect for those who want a dairy-free breakfast.
 Serve with whipped coconut cream and blueberries.

 4: Coconut flour bread recipe

-You don't have to stop eating sandwiches on the keto diet, you just have to eat them with a low-carb bread.
-This coconut flour bread only has 1.7g net carbs in each slice.
+You don't have to stop eating sandwiches on the keto diet, you just have to eat them with low-carb bread or crepes.
+This coconut flour bread only has 1.7g of net carbs in each slice.
 It slices just like a typical bread and it is sturdy enough to be toasted in a toaster.

 Optionally, sprinkle some flax and chia seeds on top of the bread.
-They give it more protein and fibre and adds a satisfying crunch to each bite.
+They give it more protein and fibre and add a satisfying crunch to each bite.

 5: Keto mozzarella bagels (coconut flour or almond flour)